mennylevinski/advanced_net_scanner/README.md

-# Virtual LAN Scanner
+# Advanced Network Scanner

-A cross-platform, lightweight, open-source Python tool designed to discover devices on your virtual local IPv4 network.
+A cross-platform, lightweight, open-source Python tool designed to discover devices on your local IPv4 network / interface.
-Built for ethical diagnostics, security awareness and administrative auditing.
+Built for ethical diagnostics, security awareness, and administrative auditing.
+Suitable for both personal and organizational use.

 ---